portworx/px-docs/cloudsnaps.md

 For Azure:

 ```
-pxctl cloudsnap credentials create --provider=azure --azure-account-name portworxtest --azure-account-key zbJSSpOOWENBGHSY12ZLERJJV
+pxctl cloudsnap credentials create --provider azure --azure-account-name portworxtest --azure-account-key zbJSSpOOWENBGHSY12ZLERJJV
 ```

 For AWS:

 ```
-pxctl cloudsnap credentials create --provider=s3  --s3-access-key AKIAJ7CDD7XGRWVZ7A --s3-secret-key mbJKlOWER4512ONMlwSzXHYA --s3-region us-east-1 --s3-endpoint mybucket.s3-us-west-1.amazonaws.com:5555
+pxctl cloudsnap credentials create --provider s3  --s3-access-key AKIAJ7CDD7XGRWVZ7A --s3-secret-key mbJKlOWER4512ONMlwSzXHYA --s3-region us-east-1 --s3-endpoint s3.amazonaws.com
 ```

 For Google Cloud:

 ```
-TODO
+pxctl cloudsnap credentials create --provider google --google-project-id px-test --google-json-key-file px-test.json
 ```
 `pxctl cloudsnap credentials create` enables the user to configure the credentials for each supported cloud provider.

 These credentials can also be enabled with encryption which makes each backup/restore to/from cloud to use the encryption passphrase given.
 These credentials can only be created once and cannot be modified.
-In order to maintain security, once configured, these secrets part of the credentials will not be displayed.
+In order to maintain security, once configured, the secret parts of the credentials will not be displayed.

 #### List the credentials to verify ####